chtrembl/azure-cloud/petstore/08-configure-apps-to-use-application-insights/README.md

     Commit these changes and run your Azure DevOps Pipeline

     > 📝 Please Note, At this point your Applications should be pushing data to Application Insights.
-You can however read below to see how it all works and/or see how to query data.
+You can however read below to see how it all works within the PetStoreApp and/or see how to query data.

 	Add a logback-spring.xml with the following contents which configures an ApplicationInsightsAppender which is responsible for pushing all of your log data into Azure Monitor, automagically for you.
 These will appear as Trace's in Azure Monitor.